 Hello, hello!
 Going to be a bit of a dine and dash today.
 Life is extraordinarily full at the moment and wouldn’t you know, my yearly spring cold has arrived just in time.
 I’m on the mend, sniffling just a bit and seeing the light.
 A touch of sickness can be this little blessing in disguise sometimes.
 It forces a powering down, some self love in the form of cozy hot drinks, and rest!
-Oh gosh, the rest.
 It demands a nourishing and mindful response.
 There’s a once-again new perspective on wellness, a few life things sorted out, fresh sheets on the bed, windows wide open, and the world is brand new.

-These look finicky, but they’re honestly VERY hard to screw up.
+These look finicky, but they’re very hard to screw up.
 I worked for a chef that joked about wanting a house made from fried wonton wrappers once.
 These things are durable, I’m telling you.
 If you kind of manhandle them while you’re trying to pinch them shut, no worry.
 It’s gonna be fine.

 SPRING VEGETABLE POT STICKERS WITH SWEET CHILI SOY DIP

 Print the recipe here!

 NOTES: Check the ingredients on your package of wonton wrappers to ensure that they are vegan/free of nasties.
 You could also wrap the cooked veggies with boston lettuce leaves and nix the sautéing step for a lighter option, or possibly try some rice paper wraps.

 1 tbsp grapeseed or coconut oil, divided